 Paramount+ (formerly CBS All Access) is an on-demand streaming service by ViacomCBS which features live programming streaming and streaming of recorded content.
 This review of Paramount+ is primarily based on my experience with this service on my Roku devices, but will include details from friends’ experiences with their Amazon Fire Stick and other smart TVs and devices.

 The concept behind Paramount+ is reasonable.
 It gives me live program streaming from my local CBS affiliate, plus a few other CBS operated channels.
 That is on top of all the recorded programs, old and modern shows, that are available to stream on demand.

 Paramount+ provides a couple service levels – with and without commercial advertisements.

 The most affordable service features the same content as the higher tier service, just with commercial advertisements, even on old recorded shows.
 The commercials are modern commercial content from current paying advertisers.
-You won’t get to see the original commercials from your favorite episode of Love Boat.
+You won’t get to see the original commercials from your favorite episode of Love Boat, for example.

 The commercial free experience is just as it suggests; there are no commercials, except on live programming and a few recorded shows.
 The cost of commercial free is nearly twice that of the lower tier, but if you’re going to stream a lot of prerecorded content, then it’s worth the upgrade.

 Live TV gives four channels – CBS, CBSN, CBS Sports HQ, and ET Live.
 Amazon Fire’s rendition of Paramount+ has a fifth channel.
 For my Roku devices and Vizio TV, Paramount+ only provides the aforementioned four channels.

 The Live TV stream is live … there is no ability to pause or rewind.